 |

 Soho and Nolita are fashion trend-setting neighborhoods.
 The cobblestone streets of thess lower Manhattan neighborhoods feature quaint New York boutiques with fashions for every budget.
+The tour concentrates on women's fashions and apparel accessories.

 |